Ruth Coe Chambers

 Credits

-Site background image: The Sidbury House in Corpus Christi, Texas is on the National Register of Historic Places.
+House background image: The Sidbury House in Corpus Christi, Texas is on the National Register of Historic Places.
 Photograph by Commonist / CC BY-SA3.0

 Trinity Episcopal Church located in the historic district of Apalachicola, FL.
 The monument to John Gorrie is in the foreground.
 Photo by Ebyabe / CC BY-SA 3.0